Homes for Sale in Glendale, CA

 In the postwar period of the 1940s, California Ranch and Mid Century Modern homes started showing up on the scene and continued to be popular during the 1950s and 60s.
 From the 1980s onward, Contemporary homes have been the predominant style for new construction.

 Commercial architecture in Glendale has also changed with the times.
 You can still find Art Deco buildings from the 1920s, a style often used for industrial structures like Grand Central Airport (now owned by The Walt Disney Company).
-Today, a walk through Downtown Glendale reveals the unique beauty of Spanish styles integrated with modern architecture.
+Downtown Glendale reveals the unique beauty of Spanish styles integrated with modern architecture.
 Tall office buildings retain traditional qualities.

 Like nearby Pasadena, the 134 Freeway divides the city into two main areas simply referred to as Downtown and The Verdugos.
 Several subdivisions and enclaves comprise the northern and southern parts of the city.